8832/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ ls
 Hello.class  Hello.java  messages  README
 ```
-Let us to try to use the `cd` command to change into the README file.
+Let us try to use the `cd` command to change into the README file.
 See below.
 ```
 [user@sahara ~/lecture1]$ cd README
 bash: cd: README: Not a directory
 ```
-Since README is a file, and the `cd` command is used to change into directories, the output gives use the message that the file is not a directory.
+Since README is a file, and the `cd` command is used to change into directories, the output gives us the message that the file is not a directory.
 This output is not an error.
 Instead, we get a message indicating that our argument needs to be a directory.

 ## `ls` command